welingtoncassis/ddd-with-typescript/README.md

   Tips:
   Create repositories last.
   The domain dosen't need know how repositories works.
 In this case the domain need know only the interface that repositories implemnts

+# Infrastructure Layer

+- Specific layer to connect with services external to our domain layer